jmix-framework/jmix-masquerade/README.md

 Another way to define the `SelenideElement` type attribute is using the
 ```@Wire``` annotation.
 You can write the `SelenideElement` type instead of
 masquerade types, but the name of the attribute should correspond to the
-`cuba-id` attribute of a DOM element that corresponds to the UI component.
+`j-test-id` attribute of a DOM element that corresponds to the UI component.

 ```java
 @Wire